aconlon-eccc/era5-based-hail/README.md

 We have a CSV file containing 7000 hail reports from all over Canada between 2005 and 2022 called [`hail_db_with_LD.csv`](https://github.com/aconlon-eccc/era5-based-hail/blob/master/examples/hail_db_with_LD.csv) .
-Some of these reports are from the same hail event, that is a single hail storm produces multiple reports from different locations.
-We would like to bundle reports into hail 'events' based on the time of the report and the distances between reports.
-Our function
+Some of these reports are from the same hail event, that is, a single hail storm produces multiple reports from different locations.
+We would like to bundle reports into hail 'events' based on the time of the report and the distances between reports - hence, 'eventise'.
+My function
 [`data_processing/eventise_data.observations`](https://github.com/aconlon-eccc/era5-based-hail/blob/master/data_processing/eventise_data.py#L18)
 does this for us by adding an `Event` column to `hail_db_with_LD.csv` and saving the result as `eventised_obs.csv`.
 The result filename can be specified by the user by specifying `destination_file_name`.
 This function also returns the result as a `pandas.DataFrame`.
 I have provided the example
 [`examples/eventise_observations_ex`](https://github.com/aconlon-eccc/era5-based-hail/blob/master/examples/eventise_observations_ex.py)